 They don’t bite; they don’t sting; but they sure get into everything.

 The white footed ant is the most notorious recent invader of Florida.
 Originally a native of Southern Japan and its neighboring islands, this ant specie has been on the move north and west from southeast Florida.
-Identified by entomologist Mark Derup in 1991, the white foots are believed to have settled in the Homestead, Florida area in the mid 1980’s.
+Identified by entomologist Mark Deyrup in 1991, the white footed ants are believed to have settled in the Homestead, Florida area in the mid 1980s.

 Originally thought to be a minor problem, the white footed ant reached pest alert status in 1998.
-They have now been confirmed to have spread and are thriving in at least nine Florida counties.
+They have now been confirmed throughout Florida and in areas of Georgia, Louisiana, Alabama, and Texas.

 White footed ant biology:

-The white footed ant structural invasion is not an experience you want to have.
+A white footed ant structural invasion is not an experience you want to have.
 You have to truly see it to believe it.
-The white footed ant is without a doubt the most invasive ant in Florida, today.
+The white footed ant is without a doubt one of the top six non-native most invasive ants in Florida today.
 Once they are inside, they are close to impossible to eradicate.
 They invade wall voids, outlets, appliances, pantries and just about every nook and cranny you can imagine.

 White footed ants are dark brown to brownish black and appear to be little black ants from a distance.
 Their large numbers foraging make their presence known quickly.
 They do not actually have white feet; their tibia and tarsi are light yellow.